prowes/testing_assignment_for_manual_qes/README.md

 # Testing assignment for manual testers.
-The calculator with a bunch of bugs.
+A calculator with a bunch of bugs.
 Written of Flask, Python.

 You can install it: